AlexTISYoung/snipar/docs/output files.rst

         or genotyped mother (respectively) was used in the imputation

     'non_duplicates'
-        vector of indexes of the unique snps; imputation is restricted to these SNPs
+        [L] vector of indexes of the unique snps; imputation is restricted to these SNPs

     'standard_f'
         Whether the allele frequencies are just population average instead of MAFs estimated using PCs